 | DARE (sparsify first) | Random dropping and rescaling of task vectors | Sparse preprocessing evaluated by its paper | Not a complete merge rule on its own | Testing DARE plus a downstream merge |

-| SLERP (Spherical Linear Interpolation) | Spherical interpolation in direction space | Has a norm-preserving geometric interpretation | Geometry alone does not establish task quality | Pairwise interpolation experiment |
+| SLERP (Spherical Linear Interpolation) | Spherical interpolation in direction space | Has a norm-preserving geometric interpretation | Geometry alone doesn't establish task quality | Pairwise interpolation experiment |

 To see the operation, imagine two scalars instead of billion-parameter tensors.
 If checkpoint A has a weight 2.0 and checkpoint B has 4.0, their equal average is 3.0.
-Whether that compromise retains behavior cannot be determined from this parameter alone.
+Whether that compromise retains behavior can't be determined from this parameter alone.
 Model Soups evaluates averaging models fine-tuned from a shared initialization over hyperparameter configurations and reports improved accuracy and robustness in its studied settings without the inference cost of an ensemble.[3]

 The original Model Soups paper distinguishes between two selection strategies: